ancantu/SCICLD2019/docs/optimization_parallelization/optimization_parallelization_03.md

-# Parallelizing Jobs
+# Parallelization

 According to the [Stanford CPU database](http://cpudb.stanford.edu/), processors haven't gotten faster since 2005.

 ![clock rates](https://github.com/CODE-at-TACC/summer-2015/raw/master/parallel/images/clock.png)

 No matter how much we've spent on the latest and greatest PC, sequential (single-core) programs won't be going any faster.
-Even at TACC, Stampede processors ran between 2.7 and 3.5 GHz and Stampede 2 processors run at 1.4 GHz.
+Even at TACC, Stampede processors ran between 2.7 and 3.5 GHz and Stampede 2 KNL processors run at 1.4 GHz.

 However, transistor and core counts are increasing.